It’s easy to say you run “sustainable events”. But who are you fooling? Events aren’t sustainable.

 When it comes to event sustainability, taking a holistic approach is key.
 That means looking at your annual events’ footprint with a critical eye and updating your enterprise event strategy to include the perfect mix of event formats – virtual, in-person, and hybrid.

-SpotMe’s all-in-one event platform is tailored to midmarket and large B2B enterprises in high-touch industries, for example, life science, that run hundreds (or thousands) of mixed events every year.
+SpotMe’s end-to-end event platform is tailored to midmarket and large B2B enterprises in high-touch industries, for example, life sciences, that run thousands of mixed events every year.
 Its engaging mobile event app helps you to run more sustainable events while getting deep data insights thanks to its CRM and MAP integrations.

 To find out how SpotMe can help you with sustainable event management, request a free demo.